 Health and Safety

-The Health and Safety Manual provided by Carelton is used to keep in mind and address the standards and practices for a safe and healthy system for our project.
+The Health and Safety Manual provided by Carleton is used to keep in mind and address the standards and practices for a safe and healthy system for our project.
 Our focus is Section 13 of the Health and Safety Guide (Tools and Machinery).
 Any defects in equipment would be reported as soon as noticed and would be taken care of.
 The user (Davy Lab) will be instructed and trained to operate the system properly, with regular scheduled maintenance.
 Section 6.12 (Electrical Equipment and Apparatus) was also kept in mind.
 More specifically, Extension cords (if-used) for the system will not be used for permanent installations.
 If applicable, ground fault circuit interrupters will be used if there is a risk of an operator coming in contact with water and electrical equipment simultaneously (depending on the placement of our system in the biology lab).

 Engineering Professionalism